Background pattern

 Introduction

-Package Insert: Information for the User
+Package Leaflet: Information for the User

 Ibufen400 mg Oral Powder

-Read this package insert carefully before starting to take this medication, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-Follow exactly the administration instructions for the medication contained in this package insert or those indicated by your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this package leaflet or as indicated by your doctor or pharmacist exactly.

-• Keep this package insert, as you may need to refer to it again.
+• Keep this package leaflet, as you may need to read it again.

 • If you need advice or more information, consult your pharmacist.

-• If you experience any adverse effects, consult your doctor or pharmacist, even if they are not listed in this package insert.
+• If you experience side effects, consult your doctor or pharmacist, even if they are not listed in this package leaflet.
 See section 4.

-• You should consult a doctor if your condition worsens or does not improve after 3 days.
+• You should consult a doctor if it worsens or does not improve after 3 days.

-1. What is Ibufén and what is it used for
+1. What Ibufen is and what it is used for

-Ibuprofen belongs to a group of medicines called non-steroidal anti-inflammatory drugs (NSAIDs).
+Ibuprofen belongs to the group of medications called non-steroidal anti-inflammatory drugs (NSAIDs).

 • for the symptomatic relief of occasional mild to moderate pain;